joshdebest/Extracted-String-Processor-Microservice/README.md

 # Extracted-String-Processor-Microservice
 This is a microservice I wrote as part of a larger start-up project.
 The microservice is an extracted string processor that organizes and stores data in PostgreSQL.
+I originally was using MySQL but converted all the code for PostgreSQL.

 ## Main Systems and Functionality